 Two studies were conducted with anatomical models of individuals with spinal cord injuries.
 They confirmed that stimulating certain muscles, including the gluteus maximus, allowed individuals with spinal cord injuries to assume more than 50% of the sitting postures of able-bodied individuals.
 Meaning, strengthening your glutes just may be the best way to straighten your posture.

 The bridge and the squat with kick-back are both great ways to activate your entire glute.
-Try the pelvic hike to both strengthen your glutes and test your balance.
+Try the pelvic hike or hip hike to both strengthen your glutes and test your balance.
 Don’t forget to maintain proper form every time.

 As researchers concluded, “It appears that the human gluteus maximus is akin to a multifunction Swiss army knife.”
 Meaning, underdeveloped gluteal muscles could stop you from reaching your full athletic potential.
 Having superior gluteal strength may be the determining factor in whether or not you beat your previous triathlon time.